 The phasing of initial capital expenditures and sustaining capital expenditures are illustrated in Figure 22-3.
-Figure 22-3 Sustaining capital expenditures over the 20 year operating period are estimated to total \$1,522 million including \$219 million for open pit mining equipment and \$1,293 million for TSF and WTP costs.
+Figure 22-3 shows sustaining capital expenditures over the 20-year operating period, which are estimated to total \$1,522 M including \$219 M for open pit mining equipment and \$1,293 M for TSF and WTP costs.